Bernard Babington Smith: Wartime Intelligence Service

-Bernard joined the RAF Volunteer Reserve in October 1940.
+At the outbreak of World War II, Babington Smith was a lecturer specialising in statistics in the Department of Experimental Psychology at the University of St Andrews.
+He joined the RAF Volunteer Reserve in October 1940.
+He asked his colleague, mathematician Walter Ledermann to visit his mother Lady Elizabeth, who lived nearby, on Sunday nights so that she would not be lonely.

+On 1 November he was granted a commission "for the duration of the hostilities" and given the rank of Pilot Officer on probation, which was duly announced in The London Gazette.
 Among his first duties and basic training was detachment to Coventry to assist with the clearing up process after the German air raid in November 1940.
-He was initially posted to 3 Photo Reconnaissance Unit (PRU) at RAF Oakington as the deputy intelligence officer, arriving on 1 December 1940.
-The unit, commanded by his close friend Squadron Leader Pat Ogilvie, supported RAF Bomber Command.
-He quickly became involved in the interpretation of the night photographs taken by bombers during the raid, learning how to identify and locate anti-aircraft defences from searchlights and gun flashes as well as the course of the raid from bomb explosions.
+He was initially posted to 3 Photo Reconnaissance Unit (PRU) at RAF Oakington as the deputy intelligence officer, arriving on 1 December 1940 The unit, commanded by his close friend Squadron Leader Pat Ogilvie, supported RAF Bomber Command.
+Babington Smith quickly became involved in the interpretation of the night photographs taken by bombers during the raid, learning how to identify and locate anti-aircraft defences from searchlights and gun flashes as well as the course of the raid from bomb explosions.
 It became clear to him that the accuracy of the bombing was appalling and he had the unpleasant duty briefing this fact to Sir Arthur 'Bomber' Harris.
 His researches led to the establishment of Professor Frederick Lindemann's enquiry (also known as the Butt Report) into bombing accuracy.

-In mid-1941 he was posted to the Central Interpretation Unit (CIU) at RAF Medmenham, where his sister Constance Babington Smith was also stationed, and tasked with setting up a Night Photographic Section.
-As the size of the bombing raids grew the volume of imagery grew exponentially.
-Bernard, a trained statistician developed a system for the selection of photography to be interpreted after each raid which enabled his section to cope.
-Unlike most sections in Medmenham the interpreters in the night section did not use stereo images, but its expertise became widely recognised and appreciated.
+In August 1941, he was promoted to the rank of "war substantive" Flying Officer.
+In mid-1941 he was posted to the Central Interpretation Unit (CIU) at RAF Medmenham, where his sister Constance Babington Smith was also stationed.
+He was tasked with setting up a Night Photographic Section.
+As the size of the bombing raids grew, the volume of imagery grew exponentially.
+Bernard, a trained statistician, developed a system for the selection of photography to be interpreted after each raid which enabled his section to cope.
+Unlike most sections in Medmenham, the interpreters in the night section did not use stereo images, but its expertise became widely recognised and appreciated.
 Members of the section frequently visited Bomber Command Headquarters to brief Sir Arthur 'Bomber' Harris.
 Bernard was mentioned in despatches four times and awarded an OBE.